oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 by installing an actual application server at a concrete IP address considering the specified range of IP addresses.
-Next, the process engine node template will be instantiated by installing a concrete process engine on that application server (as indicated by the “hosted by” relationship template).
-Finally, the process model Node Template will be instantiated by deploying the process model on that process engine (as indicated by the “deployed on” relationship template).
+Next, the process engine node template will be instantiated by installing a concrete process engine on that application server (as indicated by the *hosted on* relationship template).
+Finally, the process model node template will be instantiated by deploying the process model on that process engine (as indicated by the *deployed on* relationship template).

 ## 3.6 Policies